 Figure 10.4 shows sanitary sewer trunk infrastructure that remains to be built to support existing and future growth anticipated for the City of Victoria.
 The extensions of infrastructure will be constructed as necessary to accommodate growth.
-All future growth within Victoria City Limits will be provided municipal sewer infrastructure.
+All future growth within Victoria City Limits will be extended from existing City infrastructure.
+No new connections to the MCES system are anticipated